thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-rm-rest.md

      ms.date="08/16/2016"
      ms.author="dobett"/>

-# Didacticiel : Créer un IoT Hub à l'aide d'un programme C# et de l’API REST
+# <a name="tutorial:-create-an-iot-hub-using-a-c#-program-and-the-rest-api"></a>Tutorial: Create an IoT hub using a C# program and the REST API

 [AZURE.INCLUDE [iot-hub-resource-manager-selector](../../includes/iot-hub-resource-manager-selector.md)]

-## Introduction
+## <a name="introduction"></a>Introduction

-Vous pouvez utiliser l’[API REST du fournisseur de ressources IoT Hub][lnk-rest-api] pour créer et gérer des IoT Hubs Azure par programme.
-Ce didacticiel vous montre comment utiliser l’API REST du fournisseur de ressources pour créer un IoT Hub à partir d’un programme C#.
+You can use the [IoT Hub Resource Provider REST API][lnk-rest-api] to create and manage Azure IoT hubs programmatically.
+This tutorial shows you how to use the Resource Provider REST API to create an IoT hub from a C# program.

-> [AZURE.NOTE] Azure dispose de deux modèles de déploiement différents pour créer et utiliser des ressources : [Resource Manager et classique](../resource-manager-deployment-model.md).
-Cet article traite de l’utilisation du modèle de déploiement de Resource Manager.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../resource-manager-deployment-model.md).
+This article covers using the Resource Manager deployment model.

-Pour réaliser ce didacticiel, vous avez besoin des éléments suivants :
+To complete this tutorial, you need the following:

 - Microsoft Visual Studio 2015.
-- Un compte Azure actif. <br/>Si vous ne possédez pas de compte, vous pouvez créer un compte d'évaluation gratuit en quelques minutes.
-Pour plus d'informations, consultez la page [Version d'évaluation gratuite d'Azure][lnk-free-trial].
+- An active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].
-- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] ou une version ultérieure.
+- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] or later.

 [AZURE.INCLUDE [iot-hub-prepare-resource-manager](../../includes/iot-hub-prepare-resource-manager.md)]

-## Préparer votre projet Visual Studio
+## <a name="prepare-your-visual-studio-project"></a>Prepare your Visual Studio project

-1. Dans Visual Studio, créez un projet Windows Visual C# à l'aide du modèle de projet d'**application de console**.
-Nommez ce projet **CreateIoTHubREST**.
+1. In Visual Studio, create a Visual C# Windows project using the **Console Application** project template.
+Name the project **CreateIoTHubREST**.

-2. Dans l’Explorateur de solutions, cliquez avec le bouton droit sur votre projet, puis cliquez sur **Gérer les packages NuGet**.
+2. In Solution Explorer, right-click on your project and then click **Manage NuGet Packages**.

-3. Dans le gestionnaire de packages NuGet, activez **Inclure la version préliminaire** et recherchez **Microsoft.Azure.Management.ResourceManager**.
-Cliquez sur **Installer**.
-Sous **Réviser les modifications**, cliquez sur **OK**, puis cliquez sur **J’accepte** pour accepter les licences.
+3. In Nuget Package Manager, check **Include prerelease**, and search for **Microsoft.Azure.Management.ResourceManager**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the licenses.

-4. Dans le gestionnaire de packages NuGet, recherchez **Microsoft.IdentityModel.Clients.ActiveDirectory**.
-Cliquez sur **INSTALLER**, dans **RÉVISER LES MODIFICATIONS**, cliquez sur **OK**, puis cliquez sur **J'ACCEPTE** pour accepter la licence.
+4. In Nuget Package Manager, search for **Microsoft.IdentityModel.Clients.ActiveDirectory**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the license.

-6. Dans Program.cs, remplacez les instructions **using** existantes par les instructions suivantes :
+6. In Program.cs, replace the existing **using** statements with the following:

     ```
     using System;